ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Configure METplus Verification Suite (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users who want to use the METplus verification suite to evaluate their forecasts need to add additional information to their ``config.sh`` file.
+Users who want to use the METplus verification suite to evaluate their forecasts need to add additional information to their ``config.yaml`` file.
 Other users may skip to the :ref:`next section <SetUpPythonEnv>`.

 .. attention::
    METplus *installation* is not included as part of the build process for this release of the SRW App.
 However, METplus is preinstalled on many `Level 1 & 2 <https://dtcenter.org/community-code/metplus/metplus-4-1-existing-builds>`__ systems.
 For the v2.0.0 release, METplus *use* is supported on systems with a functioning METplus installation, although installation itself is not supported.
 For more information about METplus, see :numref:`Section %s <MetplusComponent>`.